Steel Guitar Lessons via Zoom

 Skype Setup

-A simple Skype setup that works suprisingly well: a MacBook Pro with built in webcam, two entry-level Bose speakers, and an inexpensive Fender solid state amp.
-No microphones needed!
+A minimal setup for lessons that works suprisingly well: a not-too-old laptop with built in webcam, two Bose speakers, and a Fender amp.

-• A webcam -- I have a built-in webcam on my Macbook Pro 13" that works well.
-I've heard that the Logitech webcams for around $100 are more than adequate.
-It helps to have an adjustable stand.
+• Webcam -- External webcams generally outperform computer built-in cams.
+I've heard that the Logitech webcams in the $50-$100 range are more than adequate.
+It helps to have an adjustable stand for your camera.
 That way you can really focus in on the hands and picks during the first few lessons to make sure your basic playing mechanics are sound.

 Risk-Free Test Session